11 Tips for Clean Eating During the Holidays

 The holidays are a celebratory time often filled with drinks and treats.
 Here are the best tips for eating clean during the holidays.
-Stay on track with your health goals without feeling deprived!
+These helpful steps can help you stay on track with your health goals without feeling deprived!

 Why It’s Not Always Easy To Eat Healthy During the Holidays